 Duties of Colonie Animal Control Officers include seizure control, impoundment, investigations of barking dog complaints, removing sick or injured animals, investigation of animal bites, removing dead dogs and cats from highways, occasional trapping of wildlife found in homes, transporting possible rabid animals for testing, and investigating cruelty complaints.

-Responsibilities include: to serve any process related to criminal or civil proceedings including appearance tickets, impounding dogs found at large, registering dogs into the Mohawk and Hudson River Humane Society and notifying the owner of its whereabouts, transporting stray dogs and cats to veterinarians for immediate medical treatment if necessary.
+Responsibilities include: to serve any process related to criminal or civil proceedings including appearance tickets, impounding dogs found at large at Latham Animal Hospital or the Mohawk and Hudson River Humane Society and notifying the owner of its whereabouts, transporting stray dogs and cats to veterinarians for immediate medical treatment if necessary.

 Rabies is now found throughout the Capital Region causing alarm for residents of the Town.
 When animal bites are reported to this office, officers contact all persons involved including the animal's veterinarian, the person bitten, and the Albany County Health Department.

 Wildlife can sometimes find their way into residences.
-Certain wildlife can be easily removed while other require a trap to be set.
+Certain wildlife can be easily removed while some others may require a trap to be set.
 The animal and trap are removed when the animal is caught.

-If there is a license on a found dog it would be an oblong shaped tag with a seven digit number issued by the NYS Dept. of Agriculture and Markets.
-By calling Animal Control 783-2711, the police (518) 783-2811, the Town Clerk's office (518) 783-2736, or the NYS Agriculture and Markets License Bureau (518) 457-2728, the number could be traced to an owner.
-If the pet has no identification you should contact Animal Control (518) 783-2711 so that the dog can be picked up and taken to the Mohawk and Hudson River Humane Society where the owner can then redeem it.
+If there is a Town of Colonie license on a found dog it would be an oblong shaped tag with a nine digit number issued by the Town Clerk.
+By calling Animal Control 783-2711, the police (518) 783-2811 or the Town Clerk's office (518) 783-2736, the number could be traced to an owner.
+If the pet has no identification you should contact Animal Control (518) 783-2711 so that the dog can be picked up and taken to the Latham Animal Hospital or the Mohawk and Hudson River Humane Society where the owner can then redeem it.

 New York State law requires licenses for all dogs four months of age and up.
 Dog licenses are obtained through the Town Clerk's Office (783-2736) and need to be renewed every year.
 Positive proof of a current rabies shot is required.
 Contact the Town Clerk's office for complete licensing information.